 After that, he moved to the United States and worked in the lumber industry.
 Diagnosed with tuberculosis, Ed moved to Florida as the good weather was the only known cure.

 He started building the castle near Florida City in 1928 and moved it 1939 to where it resides now – Homestead, FL.
 Nobody ever saw Leedskalnin building his castle and how he did it.
 He usually worked at night and with the cover of the surrounding forest.
 People saw the transport of the pieces along Old Dixie Highway, but nobody ever saw him loading or unloading the trailer.
 He did that all by himself.
 How?
 Nobody really knows.

-Coral Castle, former known as “Rock Gate Park” is not only about how it got built, it’s also about all the other astounding accomplishments inside his castle.
+Coral Castle, formerly known as “Rock Gate Park” is not only about how it got built, it’s also about all the other astounding accomplishments inside his castle.

 A sign, carved in stone near the entrance, reads “You will be seeing unusual accomplishments”.
-Some of this are the up to two minute precise sundial or the Polaris telescope, which aligns with the North Star.
+Some of these are the up to two-minute precise sundial or the Polaris telescope, which aligns with the North Star.

 He even carved a complete bedroom for him, his wife and children out of limestone.
 Unfortunately he never got married.
 Ed himself lived upstairs inside the tower. during the complete construction of the castle.
 There are 16 steps leading up to the second floor.
 It might be a coincidence that there are 16 steps or it might has something to do with his “Sweet Sixteen”.
 Walking back down from his living quarters you get a great overview of the castle.
 At the ground level of the tower you will find now some of the tools he used to build this landmark as well as the before mentioned AC generator.

 If someone asked Ed how he built his castle, he would just answer “It’s not hard if you know how.” or that he understood the laws of weight and leverage well and that he discovered the secrets of the pyramids.